Sundance Sea: Fauna

 The Sundance Sea was rich in many types of animals.
 Gryphaea was extremely common, and shark teeth have been found.
 In addition to fish, belemnites and to an extent ammonites have been found in sediments from the Sundance Sea.
 Crinoids and bivalves would have dotted the seafloor.
-Ophthalmosaurus, a large 20 ft long ichthyosaur, swam in the seas using its large, long jaws to catch belemnite 'squid'.
+Baptanodon, a large 20 ft long ichthyosaur, swam in the seas using its large, long jaws to catch belemnite 'squid'.
 Pantosaurus, a 15–20 foot (4.5–6 m) long cryptoclidid plesiosaur, went after the easier-to-catch fish.
 The largest marine reptile in the Sundance Sea was Megalneusaurus, a 25 ft long pliosaur similar to Liopleurodon.
 Its fossils have been found in Alaska and Wyoming, which were both covered by the Sundance Sea when it was alive.

 During the periods of recession, dinosaurs and other Jurassic terrestrial animals frequented the shores, as evidenced by the Red Gulch Dinosaur Tracksite near Shell, Wyoming.